Ergonomic Tips for Working From Home

 According to HuffPost, this is how remote workers could look in 20 years’ time:

 Yikes!
 This just won’t do, we need to do something about it!

 Here are a few tips that should help you to stay happy and healthy in your home office.

-With a wireless headset, you can dictate, have phone calls and audio meetings whilst walking around the room – The perfect change to stretch your legs!
+With a wireless headset, you can dictate, and have phone calls and audio meetings whilst walking around the room – The perfect chance to stretch your legs!

-I got myself a Philips SpeechOne headset when we begun working from home and it is a life-saver!
+I got myself a Philips SpeechOne headset when we began working from home and it is a lifesaver!
 No more picking up my phone non-stop and lastly, it’s just a lot easier!